EcoFreshKase/gene-zip/README.md

 # **g-zip**

-g-zip aims to be an easy to use program to convert between binary information and dna-sequences.
+g-zip aims to be an easy to use program to convert between binary information and DNA sequences.

 ## **What is g-zip used for?**
-Every year humans produce unimaginably quantities of data.
+Every year humanity produces unimaginably quantities of data.
 Most of that data is digital data.
 For reference: in 2018 the humanity produced 64 zettabytes(10^21) of data and this number doubles every year. [source](https://rivery.io/blog/big-data-statistics-how-much-data-is-there-in-the-world/)

 To store all of this data researchers work on different methods to improve current storage technology or invent new ways to store data.
 One of this new ways to store data is DNA.

 DNA has a potentially storage density **100,000** times greater then that of traditional HDD's. [source](https://www.derstandard.de/story/2000077616743/bioinformatiker-dna-speicher-kann-man-nicht-hacken) (german article) To store binary data as DNA you have to convert binary to DNA.
 Here comes the use case of g-zip.

-With g-zip you can convert every file on your computer to a DNA-sequence in a FASTA-file, use different algorithms to do that, add error-correcting codes, customize the FASTA-header and convert FASTA-files back to a binary file.
+With g-zip you can convert every file on your computer to a DNA sequence in a FASTA-file, use different algorithms to do that, add error-correcting codes, customize the FASTA-header and convert FASTA-files back to a binary file.

 ## **Examples**
 Suppose you are a scientist working on a new method to store DNA containing binary information.
-For that you have to convert a file to DNA.
+To do that you have to convert a file you want to store to a DNA sequence.
 But how do you convert a file to DNA?
 You could make a program that does the conversion for you yourself, but why should you waste your time making it from scratch when there is already is a program doing exactly that four you?
 You could use the gained time to polish your research even further before publishing.

 In this case you could use g-zip (or at least I hope it could be someday) to convert your file to DNA and synthesize it to test your storage method.

 ## **Installation**
-The installer for version 1.0.0 will published when the app reaches this state.
+The installer for version 1.0.0 will be published when the app reaches this state.
 For now you can fork the repository, compile the code yourself and add the path to the executable in the [Inno Setup file](https://github.com/EcoFreshKase/g-zip/blob/main/g-zip%20installer.iss).
 For that you need to replace the source path in line 34 with your path.
 After that you have to compile this script with Inno Setup and run the installer.

 ## **Features**
 ### **1. DNA⇔Binary Conversion**